Full list of school closures as Shropshire wakes ups to another snowy morning

 Shropshire has awoken to a blanket of white once again, and some youngsters at several schools will be overjoyed to have a snow day on the first day of the new term.

-Several school closures have been announced in Shropshire, Telford & Wrekin.
+Several school closures have been announced in Shropshire, Telford and Wrekin.
 To see if your child's school is closed, see the list below.
-All schools fully closed unless delays are stated.
+All schools listed are fully closed unless delays are stated.

 Sign up for our FREE weekly Nostalgia Newsletter - with scores of archive pictures and exclusive features on the history of Shropshire and Mid Wales - all sent to your inbox every Friday.
 Sign up here